• Aftelier Perfumes Alchemy Solid Perfume Review

 Aftelier Perfumes Alchemy Solid Perfume Review

-Aftelier Alchemy Solid Perfume is a floral oriental , natural fragrance in a luxurious solid base.
+Aftelier Alchemy Solid Perfume is a floral amber, a natural fragrance in a luxurious solid base.
 This was one of, natural perfumery genius, Mandy Aftel’s “early” fragrances formulated from some of the most popular notes she used in custom perfumery.
 Basically, Alchemy is a “crowd pleaser” perfume.
 I’m usually a fan of crowd pleasers.
 Alchemy is an exception because Aftel’s clients aren’t your average consumers.
 From the decadent notes in Alchemy, I can tell that Aftel’s custom order clients are knowledgeable, perfume lovers.

 At first, Alchemy is a spicy jasmine fragrance.
 I keep thinking I’m getting white frankincense mixed with the black pepper, maybe I am, but it isn’t listed.
 Alchemy reminds me of a solid version of Candide in the opening.
 There’s spice, a rustic orange note, and lots of heady jasmine.
 I love the jasmine in this.
 Unlike Candide, Alchemy is immediately grounded.
 Underneath the spicy jasmine, I get creamy amber and vanilla.
 But, this amber and vanilla isn’t very sweet, think creamy.
 With time, the spice begins to fade.
 I’m left with jasmine and rose, a perfect balance of the two usually “loud” floral notes.
 They are together, like a perfect power couple.
 The dry-down of Alchemy is ancient, warm, resinous, powdery: amber.
 This dry-down is beautiful.
 It works so well with my skin.